-- (a) In writing, significant deficiencies in internal control that the auditor has communicated or intends to communicate to those charged with governance, unless it would be inappropriate to communicate directly to management in the circumstances; and - (b) Other deficiencies in internal control identified during the audit that have not been communicated to management by other parties and that, in the auditor's professional judgment, are of sufficient importance to merit management's attention. (paragraph 10) - 154.
+- (a) In writing, significant deficiencies in internal control that the auditor has communicated or intends to communicate to those charged with governance, unless it would be inappropriate to communicate directly to management in the circumstances; and - (b) Other deficiencies in internal control identified during the audit that have not been communicated to management by other parties and that, in the auditor's professional judgment, are of sufficient importance to merit management's attention. (paragraph 10) - 155.
 The auditor's consideration of the system of internal control is undertaken both for the purpose of forming an opinion on the financial statements and so as to meet the statutory reporting requirements.
-Therefore, in the first instance the auditor's assessment is focused on control activities designed to prevent or detect material misstatements in the financial statements arising from fraud, or other irregularity or error. - 155.
-In addition, the auditor obtains sufficient appropriate evidence that significant deficiencies in internal control have not existed during the year.
-ISA (Ireland) 265 defines a significant deficiency in internal control as "a deficiency or combination of deficiencies in internal control that, in the auditor's professional judgment, is of sufficient importance to merit the attention of those charged with governance".
-A deficiency in internal control exists when: - "(i) A control is designed, implemented or operated in such a way that it is unable to prevent, or detect and correct, misstatements in the financial statements on a timely basis; or - (ii) A control necessary to prevent, or detect and correct, misstatements in the financial statements on a timely basis is missing." - 156.
-Examples of internal controls, the absence of which might be considered a deficiency in the internal control system, include, but are not limited to: - bank reconciliations; - share and loan reconciliations; - · daily cash counts and reconciliations; - loan book reviews; - expenditure authorisation; - IT security; and - investment reconciliations.
+Therefore, in the first instance the auditor's assessment is focused on control activities designed to prevent or detect material misstatements in the financial statements arising from fraud, or other irregularity or error. - 156.
+In addition, if the auditor has identified one or more deficiencies in internal control, the auditor determines, based on the audit work performed, whether they constitute significant deficiencies, which are required to be communicated in writing to those charged with governance and management.
+ISA (Ireland) 265 defines a significant deficiency in internal control as 'a deficiency or combination of deficiencies in internal control that, in the auditor's professional judgment, is of sufficient importance to merit the attention of those charged with governance".
+A deficiency in internal control exists when: - "(i) A control is designed, implemented or operated in such a way that it is unable to prevent, or detect and correct, misstatements in the financial statements on a timely basis; or - (ii) A control necessary to prevent, or detect and correct, misstatements in the financial statements on a timely basis is missing." - 157.
+Examples of internal controls, the absence of which might be considered a deficiency in the internal control system, include, but are not limited to: - bank reconciliations: - share and loan reconciliations; - · daily cash counts and reconciliations; - loan book reviews; - expenditure authorisation;

-- 157. There will usually be a clear distinction between those involved in the day-to-day management of a credit union and those charged with the governance and overall management of the credit union.
+- IT security; and - · investment reconciliations. - 158.
+There will usually be a clear distinction between those involved in the day-to-day management of a credit union and those charged with the governance and overall management of the credit union.
 The auditor reports in writing to both management and those charged with governance in relation to significant deficiencies in internal control.
-Other identified deficiencies in internal control, not considered by the auditor to be significant, are communicated to the management of the credit union on a timely basis. - 158.
+Other identified deficiencies in internal control, not considered by the auditor to be significant, are communicated to the management of the credit union on a timely basis. - 159.
 As outlined under the section of this Guidance Note providing guidance in relation to ISA (Ireland) 250B, an auditor is obliged, by a notice in writing from the Central Bank pursuant to its powers under section 22 of the Central Bank (Supervision and Enforcement) Act 2013, to send copies of any reports provided to the credit union or those concerned with its management on matters that have come to the auditor's attention while auditing the financial statements of the credit union to the Central Bank.
 Such reports are likely to include copies of reports prepared in accordance with ISA (Ireland) 265.